-- Google Docs, Box, or Dropbox: Documents can be posted in Google Drive, Box, or Dropbox.
+- Google Docs, Box, or Dropbox: Files can be posted in Google Drive, Box, or Dropbox.
 Google docs are stored in the creator’s Google account, not a corporate archive that can still be referenced if the individual leaves the organization.
-Because of this, several departments and teams have given guidance that any document that will live on in terms of reference should be stored in SharePoint or Deltek Collaboration itself, not Google Docs.
+Because of this, several departments and teams have given guidance that any file that will live on in terms of reference should be stored in SharePoint or Deltek Collaboration itself, not Google Docs.

 - The Deltek Collaboration calendar can be used to identify major events and milestones for your group.

 - The notes and conversation of an event can store the agenda and meeting minutes.

 - Some teams use the Deltek Collaboration calendar for detailed calendaring including group meetings.